Company Voluntary Arrangements (CVAs)

 - It is an insolvency solution that can resolve financial difficulties

-- When dealing with debt and insolvency, it is perceived as a positive way of dealing with debt
+- It is perceived as a positive way of dealing with debt

 - The business is given breathing room to restructure the organisation and return to profitability